Asch5/keystroke_app/DESCRIPTION_OF_ROOT_FOLDER.md

 - **NEW**: Comprehensive user statistics dashboard with learning analytics, progress tracking, and performance metrics
 - **NEW**: User statistics actions with comprehensive analytics including learning progress, session statistics, mistake analysis, achievements, and language proficiency estimation
 - **NEW**: Main dashboard overview page with key metrics, quick actions, recent activity, and progress visualization following educational app best practices
+- **NEW**: Complete dictionary management system with comprehensive user dictionary functionality including filtering, sorting, search, pagination, and learning progress tracking
+- **NEW**: Dictionary overview page with statistics, quick actions, and navigation to dictionary features
+- **NEW**: My Dictionary page with advanced word management, learning status tracking, favorites system, and comprehensive filtering options
+- **NEW**: Add New Word page with comprehensive word search functionality, allowing users to search the database and add specific definitions to their personal dictionary
+- **NEW**: Word Lists page with dual functionality for managing personal lists and discovering public lists, supporting both inherited public lists and custom user-created lists with full customization capabilities
+- **NEW**: Add to List functionality allowing users to organize vocabulary by adding words from their dictionary to custom or existing lists directly from the My Dictionary page with modal dialog interface